Seeing a Red Line on Your LCD TV? Here’s 4 Ways to Fix It

 Question 1 of 5

-Another way to fix the red line across your television screen is to reset the TV.
-Rebooting the TV should force the monitor to go back to its original settings thus removing the red line.
+Rebooting the TV should force the monitor to return to its original settings, thus removing the red line.

 5. Check the TV display.
 If the red line still appears, move on to the other fixes in this article.

 What can you do if you cannot find the reset option on your TV?
-Not to worry, there is another way you can go about rebooting it without going through the TV’s menu.
+Don’t worry; you can reboot it without going through the TV’s menu.

 Here’s what you can do.